falcosecurity/falcosidekick/README.md

   # mutualtls: false # if true, checkcert flag will be ignored (server cert will always be checked)
   # checkcert: true # check if ssl certificate of the output is valid (default: true)
   # endpoint: "" # alertmanager endpoint for posting alerts: "/api/v1/alerts" or "/api/v2/alerts" (default: "/api/v1/alerts")
+  # expiresafter: "" if set to a non-zero value, alert expires after that time in seconds (default: 0)

 elasticsearch:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Elasticsearch output is enabled